wtbarnes/dissertation/README.md

     * Theory
     * Simple Example
     * AIA Temperature Response example
+4. Inferring Heating Properties from "Hot" Active Region Plasma Heated by Single Nanoflares
+  * Content of Barnes et al. (2016a)
+  * Use of hot plasma as a diagnostic for presence of nanoflares
+  * It is hard!
+  * Let's try more advanced forward modeling and looking at different diagnostics...
-4. synthesizAR: A Python framework for forward-modeling optically-thin emission
+5. synthesizAR: A Python framework for forward-modeling optically-thin emission (should this be in the appendix?)
   * Magnetograms
   * Field extrapolations (Should this go somewhere else?
 It's own chapter?)
     * Potential versus non-linear force-free